mschaeffer53/Doggonnit/README.md

 - ~~On dog profile page have map next to profile instead of under~~
 - Have unknown dog points auto find possible profile matches
 - Allow user who added point ability to delete it.
-- add logout button
+- ~~add logout button~~
 - Notifications
+- When user adds a marker they should be told that the dog owner was emailed.
-- Link to map in emails (views>def irecognizethatdog)
+- ~~Link to map in emails (views>def irecognizethatdog)~~
 - ~~Not NULL error when creating new dog profile~~
 - ~~Popups with timestamp and description/details on the dog profile map~~
+- get newlines to work in emails